Gurrt/software-process/assignment-2/cmmi.md

 This is understandable because CMMI is intended to measure the maturity of organizations.
 So any organizations which base their processes on Scrum or RUP would need to supplement the them with more supporting processes.

 It was difficult to obtain knowledge about the implementation of the CMMi process areas within HealthCare.gov.
 For that, most of the analysis of the different areas was based on outcome and results.
+From that we can not conclude whether the lack of a defined process was the cause of the problems at HealthCare.gov or the failure to follow that process.
 For the lead contracter CGI Federal we know that they obtained CMMi level 5 in 2012 [CGI5].
 However, they were one contractor out of 55 which were all under the supervision of the CMS.

 ## References TODO: Figure out where to put these